John Todd House

-John Todd House is a historic home located at East Hanover Township, Dauphin County, Pennsylvania.
+John Todd House is a historic home located at East Hanover Township, Dauphin County, Pennsylvania, United States.
 It was built about 1772, and is a 2 1/2-story, 5-bay fieldstone building in the Georgian style.
 A stone addition was built in 1954.
 Also on the property are a contributing summer house (1832) and hand-dug well.

 It was added to the National Register of Historic Places in 1988.